 Some influences that underpin this exhibition include 16th century Flemish painting where black is the background colour of the botanical studies.
 Paterson is also influenced by his own domestic and cultural life; as well the representation that the colour black has in the culture of New Zealand and beyond.
 Black often signifies the colour of the ‘other.’
 For example it can embody the political movement, “Black lives Matter” or the Black Matter that mysteriously makes up 95 of our Universe and yet remains unexplained.

 It seems as though Paterson has been surrounded by the botanical throughout his life.
-His own father was a landscape gardener as is his partner.
+His own father was a landscape gardener.
 Paterson too has a garden, where he experiences through nature, the process of birth and renewal, colour and symbol, season and metaphor.

 Often known to work collaboratively, in 2018, Paterson exhibited in alongside Cook Island tivaevae artist Tungane Broadbent at Bergman Gallery in Rarotonga, where he felt inspired by the relationship he felt with his own Maori ancestry and ‘cultural iconography” of the Pacific.